gabediedrich/app-tabelionato/docs/index.rst

-..
-App Tabelionato documentation master file, created by sphinx-quickstart.
+.. tabelionato documentation master file, created by sphinx-quickstart.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.

-Welcome to App Tabelionato's documentation!
+Welcome to tabelionato's documentation!
 ======================================================================

 .. toctree::